 This is so much so that an estimated 38% of the UK population currently uses food supplements.
 I was at a conference recently hosted by Leatherhead Food Research and one of the guest speakers was Jean Savigny.
 He is considered a law veteran in EU health claim law and he believes that the whole process of gaining health claims requires a rethink.
 In fact, during an interview with NutraIngredients, Mr Savigny lights the touchpaper by suggesting a fresh start altogether.
 If, like me, you are one of the millions of people in the UK that choose to use food supplements for their benefits then I offer you the following thoughts.
 Firstly, scientific data comes at a great cost - a cost which only the pharmaceutical industry can afford.
 Also, once any research is undertaken the cost goes up and products become prescription only, taking many of the ingredients out of our grasp.
 Both of these points are useful to remember next time you hear the boffins in Brussels declaring that supplements don’t have enough scientific data to back up their claims.

 Therefore if you plan on buying a food supplement next time you are out shopping, it is important to know that you could do a lot worse than investing in a Seven Seas, Vitabiotics or a Boots product.
 Like FORZA, these companies carry huge insurance policies that protect the consumers should they have an adverse reaction to any of the ingredients.
 Top companies test for dosage and ingredient quality, something that is absent with many of the cheap items that you can buy from uninsured and non-regulated companies on Amazon or eBay.
-Vitabiotics, Seven Seas and many other good supplement companies work to ISO 22000 food safety standards (just as we do at FORZA) and it is these procedures that make such companies trustworthy industry leaders.
+Vitabiotics, Seven Seas and many other good supplement companies work to ISO 22000 food safety standards and it is these procedures that make such companies trustworthy industry leaders.
 Which?
 Magazine took a cheap shot at these companies at a time when the supplement industry is in a transition phase and the law is very grey.
 I have put together a check list for you so that you know a supplement is safe: